 The SLAC Floodplain Hydro-Biogeochemistry Science Focus Area advancing predictive understanding of uranium subsurface biogeochemistry, fate, and transport.

 Biomolecular Characterization and Imaging

 Structural biology and imaging resources—together with today’s systems biology approaches—are key capabilities for understanding the relationship between the genome, structure, function, and environmental interactions of plants and microbes important for energy and environmental missions.
-As part of its fundamental biology portfolio, the U.S. Department of Energy’s (DOE) Office of Biological and Environmental Research (BER) supports a suite of experimental research technologies, methodologies, instruments, and computational capabilities at DOE facilities.
+As part of its fundamental biology portfolio, the DOE Biological and Environmental Research (BER) Program supports a suite of experimental research technologies, methodologies, instruments, and computational capabilities at DOE facilities.
 The resolutions and scales provided by these resources enable studying and understanding biological structures and functional processes important to BER-funded investigators and centers.
 Capabilities of and contact information for each station are described at https://www.berstructuralbioportal.org.